jim stafford

 Consider marking one of the beans as @Primary, updating the consumer to accept multiple beans,

-or using @Qualifier to identify the bean that should be consumed
+or using @Qualifier to identify the bean that should be consumedthis time — to correct — we add the @Primary annotation to our highest priority @Bean factory

 if there is a conflict — this one will be used